Search The Archive

 The George Reekie Collection was donated through the work of the Grey Roots Museum & Archives in Owen Sound, Ontario.

-Ralph Richards was born in Cardiff, Wales in 1889.
-He emigrated to Canada sometime before the First World War, and enlisted with the Canadian Expeditionary Force in Sydney, Nova Scotia in September, 1915.
+Ralph Richards was born in Cardiff, Wales, in 1889.
+He immigrated to Canada sometime before the First World War, and enlisted with the Canadian Expeditionary Force in Sydney, Nova Scotia, in September 1915.
 The collection consists of one photograph and one long memoir, writtten sometime during World War II, which recounts his experience during World War I as a prisoner of war.

-George Ridgeway was born in Cheshire, England in April, 1887.
-He emigrated to Canada around 1912 and moved to Saskatchewan to farm.
-Ridgeway enlisted in Moose Jaw, Saskatchewan in January, 1916 with the 128th Battalion, and served overseas in France and Belgium with the 49th Battalion.
+George Ridgeway was born in Cheshire, England, in April 1887.
+He immigrated to Canada around 1912 and moved to Saskatchewan to farm.
+Ridgeway enlisted in Moose Jaw, Saskatchewan, in January 1916 with the 128th Battalion, and served overseas in France and Belgium with the 49th Battalion.
 Wounded in 1917 he was invalided back to the military hospital in Moose Jaw, and discharged in 1919.
 After his discharge he returned to England.
 The collection currently consists of fifteen images.

-Charles Frederick Ritchie was born in Trois Riviere, Quebec in October, 1888.
-Ritchie enlisted in Montreal in October, 1914 and served overseas until his return to Canada with the 24th Battalion, Victoria Rifles of Canada, in 1919.
+Charles Frederick Ritchie, DSO, MC, was born in Trois Riviere, Québec, in October 1888.
+Ritchie enlisted in Montreal in October 1914 and served overseas until his return to Canada with the 24th Battalion, Victoria Rifles of Canada, in 1919.
 Ritchie returned to Canada with the rank of Lt.
-Col., as well as being awarded the DSO and an MC.
+Col., as well as being awarded the Distinguished Service Order and Military Cross.
 The collection consists primarily of photographs, including photos of Canadian participation in a victory parade in London, England.

-David Robertson was born in Aberdeen, Scotland in September, 1890 and emigrated to Canada sometime prior to the war.
-Robertson enlisted in September, 1914.
+David Robertson was born in Aberdeen, Scotland, in September 1890 and immigrated to Canada sometime prior to the war.
+Robertson enlisted in September 1914.
 He was severely wounded and taken prisoner in 1915, repatriated, and then discharged in 1916 as medically unfit for service.
-The collection currently consists of several letters, postcards, personal items, and the first issue of Maple Leaf Magazine.
+The collection currently consists of several letters, postcards, personal items, and the first issue of the Maple Leaf magazine.

 A